 Despite challenges, parents are making a success of their home businesses.
 Home entrepreneurs report higher job satisfaction and better work-life balance which outweigh these drawbacks.
 Your first step is to decide what type of business you want.
 If you’re a new parent considering starting a home business, here are some great ideas on how to get started.

-AWISE is a data-driven digital agency based in Europe that will help a broad variety of clients increase their visibility online.
+AWISE is a data-driven digital marketing agency based in Europe that will help you grow your visibility on a single Google Search.
 Our goal is to constantly tighten new and valid partnerships with notable newspapers and blogs related to the world wide web – with a view to mutual growth.
 With over 10,000 publications in over 10 languages – we help you grow natural to the right audience at the right time and place.
 Our expertise comes from a broad variety of niches such as Technology, Business, Entertainment, Education and other business sectors.
 Join our family and become as one of us.
 Our streamlined marketing hub is quite unique.
 Check out our showcase: awise.se